-[Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the last paragraph of this rule titled "Incorporation by reference."]
+[Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (BB) of this rule titled " referenced materials."]

 As used in all air pollution rules, except as may be otherwise specifically provided.

 (A) "Act" means Chapters 3704. and 3745. of the Revised Code.